merlinz01/redpepper/docs/protocol.md

 - Initiate connection to manager
 - Send AgentHello
-- Read ServerHello with timeout
+- Wait for ManagerHello with timeout
   - If timeout, close connection
-- Validate ServerHello as needed
+- Validate ManagerHello details as needed
   - If validation fails, send Bye and close connection
-- Start listening for incoming messages and handle them as below
+- Start listening for incoming requests and notifications

 On connection received (manager):

-- Read AgentHello with timeout
+- Wait for AgentHello with timeout
   - If timeout, close connection
 - Authenticate agent based on information in AgentHello
   - If authentication fails, send Bye and close connection
-- Send ServerHello
+- Send ManagerHello
-- Start listening for incoming messages and handle them as below
+- Start listening for incoming messages and notifications

-Periodically (both):
+Periodically:

 - Send Ping message
-- Read Ping message with timeout
+- Wait for Ping message with timeout
   - If timeout, close connection

-Receive Request (both):
+Receive Request:

 - Execute the request specified in the message
 - Send Response with the request ID and the result of the request

-Receive Response (both):
+Receive Response:

 - Match the response to the request and return the result to the caller

-Receive Notification (both):
+Receive Notification:

 - Handle the notification as needed without sending a response

-Receive Bye (both):
+Receive Bye:

 - Close the connection